smithy-lang/smithy/docs/source/spec/amazon-apigateway.rst

       - Description
     * - scheme
       - ``string``
       - **Required**.
-A Smithy authentication scheme name that identifies how a client authenticates.
-This value MUST reference one of the ``auth`` schemes of the :ref:`protocols-trait` attached to the service.
+A Smithy authentication scheme shape ID that identifies how a client authenticates.
+This value MUST reference one of the :ref:`authentication schemes <authDefinition-trait>` attached to the service.
     * - type
       - ``string``
       - The type of the authorizer.
 If specifying information beyond the